-Reset: Press and release the recessed reset button with a straightened paper clip.
+Reset: Press the recessed reset button.
 Wait for the Network Camera to reboot.

-Restore: Press and hold the recessed reset button until the status LED rapidly blinks.
+Restore: Press and hold the reset button until the status LED rapidly blinks.
 Note that all settings will be restored to factory default.
 Upon successful restore, the status LED will blink green and red during normal operation.

-Micro SD/SDHC/SDXC Card Capacity
+Micro SD/SDHC Card Capacity

-This network camera is compliant with Micro SD/SDHC/SDXC 16GB / 8GB and other preceding standard SD cards.
+This network camera is compliant with Micro SD/SDHC 16GB / 8GB / 32GB and other preceding standard SD cards.